Bitcoin adoption by Central African Republic baffles cryptoverse

 "It's a big middle finger to the French economic system."

-A BEAC spokesperson told Reuters on Wednesday it had not been told in advance, and did not yet have any response.
+A BEAC spokesperson said on Wednesday it had not been told in advance, and did not yet have any response.
 The BEAC did not reply to requests for comment on Thursday.

 The International Monetary Fund (IMF), which in January urged El Salvador to do away with its move to make bitcoin legal tender, voiced caution on Central African Republic's move.